falsy/react-width-clean-architecture/README.md

 `CardTransaction` is defined as an extension of the `Transaction` entity, containing the `Franchise` entity and the `card` information in the form of a `Value Object`.

-While the current sample project does not include any modifications, the `Card` entity is designed to be immutable by defining its value as a `Value Object` at creation time, ensuring immutability within the service.
+Although there are no modifications in the current sample project, the `Card` entity is encapsulated as a `Value object` when creating an `Aggregate`, ensuring its immutability within the service.

 Since Franchise is not used outside of CardTransaction (`Aggregate Root`) within the service, it is only accessible through CardTransaction, reducing the complexity of relationships between models in the service.